Safety

 Traffic crashes are a major safety problem in Colorado and in the NFRMPO region.
 In 2020, the NFRMPO Planning Council adopted a Safety Vision: Towards Zero Deaths acknowledging there is no acceptable number of deaths or serious injuries on the road network.
 The resolution outlined actions the NFRMPO can take to enhance safety planning in the work the NFRMPO completes.
-See below for a current list of safety tasks the NFRMPO region is working on.
+See below for crash data and a current list of safety-related tasks the NFRMPO region is working on.

 Regional Crash Trends

 Below is a graph showing the number of roadway fatalities and serious injuries over the past 10 years in the NFRMPO region.
-Please keep in mind that each number on the graph below is a real person with a name, family, friends, and other loved ones.
+Please keep in mind that each number on the graph below reflects human lives affected by crashes, a reminder that behind the numbers are real people in our community.

 Crash Data Source: Colorado Department of Transportation